bsteuber/lizzie-gcloud-setup/README.md

 You need to set the GPU and Zone you chose above.
 Also decide on a number of CPUs (not sure what is best, the cost very little compared to the GPU).

+You can also chose if you want to run the best leela-zero network or the converted Facebook ELF OpenGo one.

 ### Setup

 ```./scripts/full-install.sh```